Green's Harbour: Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Green's Harbour recorded a population of 642 living in 277 of its 371 total private dwellings, a change of from its 2011 population of 534.
 With a land area of 6.13 km2, it had a population density of in 2016.

 Government

 Green's Harbour is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Jennifer Hillier.

 Heart and Hand Loyal Orange Lodge #9

 The Heart and Hand Loyal Orange Lodge #9 was designated as a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1995.
+It was used for meetings and other social events by Orange Order members.
+The name of the lodge, "Heart and Hand" refers to the lyrics in Ulster loyalist song "Derry's Walls".

 The building was listed on the Canadian Register of Historic Places on 2005/01/26.
 As a fundraiser for the building's restoration work in 2018, the Green's Harbour Heritage Society sold wooden shingles which the town's residents decorated on the reverse with personalized messages and memories, serving as a type of time capsule.